 How to Serve an Easy Spring Afternoon Tea Party

-As Mother’s Day and wedding season approach, spring flowers bloom, and the grass becomes green.
-An easy spring afternoon tea party is never far from my mind.
-It’s a beautiful excuse to dust off the china teacups, make finger foods, and gather with close friends for an afternoon.
+As Mother's Day, Easter, bridal showers, and spring gatherings approach, an easy spring afternoon tea is never far from my mind.
+It's a beautiful excuse to dust off the china teacups, make a few simple finger foods, and gather around the table with close friends.

 Want to save this recipe?